wo4zhuzi/htdf/README.md

 make new
 ```
 ## Contributions
-We always welcome any issues/advice/suggestion from you.
+We always welcome any issue/advice/suggestion.